zydou/arti/doc/dev/notes/rpc-meta-draft.md

 that session cannot access it.

-Clients identify each Object within a session by an opaque "Object Identifier".
+Clients identify each Object within a session by an opaque string, called an "Object Identifier".
 Each identifier may be a "handle" or a "reference".
 If a session has a _handle_ to an Object,
 Arti won't deliberately discard that Object